Click to see our fantastic easy reference poster for Companion Planting!

 Onions – Plant chamomile and summer savory near onions to improve their flavour.
 Onions also work well alongside beets, Brassicas, carrots, dill, kohlrabi, leeks, lettuce, strawberries and tomatoes.
 Don’t plant onions near asparagus, or peas of any kind.
 Onions help to repel the carrot rust fly.

 Oregano & Marjoram – Oregano is particularly good for repelling cabbage moths, and it can be planted between rows of Brassicas for this purpose.
 Also good around asparagus and basil.

 Parsley – Parsley likes asparagus, carrots, chives, corn, onions, and tomatoes.
 The leaves can be sprinkled on asparagus to repel asparagus beetles, and around roses, to improve their scent.
-Parsley allowed to bloom will attract hoverflies and predatory wasps.
+Let some of your parsley go to bloom tol attract hoverflies and predatory wasps.
 Don’t plant it near mint.